sunpy/ndcube/docs/ndcubesequence.rst

 Better still, let us know that you would like to work on the necessary tools to enable sequence plotting, let us know with a comment on that issue.

-However, you can still visualize the data in `~ndcube.NDCubeSequence` in a number of ways.
+Despite this, you can still visualize the data in `~ndcube.NDCubeSequence` in a number of ways.
 You can slice out a single `~ndcube.NDCube` and use its `~ndcube.NDCube.plot` method.
 You can extract the data and use the myriad of plotting packages available in the Python ecosystem.
-Finally, if you are advanced, you can write your own mixin class to define the plotting methods.
+Finally, if you want to be advanced enough, you can write your own mixin class to define the plotting methods.
 Below, we will outline these latter two options in a little more detail.

 Extracting and Plotting NDCubeSequence Data with Matplotlib